Turkey issues travel warning for Ukraine amid escalating tensions | www.lokmattimes.com

 Turkey issues travel warning for Ukraine amid escalating tensions

-Turkey's foreign ministry on Saturday advised its citizens to avoid traveling to eastern Ukraine amid escalating tensions between Russia and Ukraine.
+Ankara, Feb 13 Turkey's foreign ministry has advised its citizens to avoid travelling to eastern Ukraine amid escalating tensions between Russia and Ukraine.

-"It is recommended that our citizens refrain from traveling to the eastern border regions of Ukraine unless they have to," the ministry said in a statement.
+"It is recommended that our citizens refrain from travelling to the eastern border regions of Ukraine unless they have to," Xinhua news agency reported, citing the ministry's statement.

 The ministry also asked citizens to take all possible precautions for their safety and contact the Turkish embassy in Kiev before essential travel.